oskarTom/Fluid-Flow/README.md

 # Fluid Flow Simulation

 This project implements a real-time 2D fluid flow simulation using a well-known method developed by Jos Stam.
-The simulation and visualization are written in C++, utilizing SDL2 for graphical output.
+The simulation and visualization are written in C++, with SDL2 for graphical output.

 ## Table of Contents